mtaziz/ada/project/README.md

 ## Research questions

-- What indicators of mental health issues can we find in tweets?
-(We already define our own dictionnary.
-However, we suppose that using other methods, we can find more related word, giving us new insights.)
-- What percentage of tweets / how many accounts show such indicators?
+- What percentage of tweets / how many accounts show mental indicators?
-- Can we see linguistic patterns?
-Regional patterns?
 - Can we see a difference between the genders?
 - Can we find seasonal patterns?
 Winter VS Summer?
+- Can we see linguistic patterns?
+Regional patterns?
 - To what extent is Twitter representative of the country’s health census?

 ## Dataset